fdanilogamu/fdanilogamu.github.io/0-about/intro.md

   </p>

   <p>If that sounds like what you're looking for, the best place to start is the Operational Entropy Index.
 Don't know what it is?
 Let's talk.</p>

+  <p>If you want the broader model behind the work, read <a href="/0-about/resident-inventor.html">Resident Inventor</a>.
+If you want to see how computation enters it without taking over judgment, read <a href="/0-about/how-i-collaborate-with-ai.html">How I Collaborate With AI</a>.</p>
   <br>
     <br>